 Bigil Box Office: Vijay Starrer Overtakes Petta To Pocket A Big Record!

 Bigil has turned out to be a monstrous hit at the box office with the film breaching many milestones in quick successions.
-Vijay's latest film with Atlee has turned out to be the biggest success from the superhit actor-director combo.
-While the film has pocked many major records at the box office, the latest report that has come up reveals that the film has overtaken Rajinikanth's Petta in one of the prominent centres.
+Vijay's latest film with Atlee has turned out to be the biggest success of the superhit actor-director combo.
+While the film has pocketed many major records at the box office, the latest report that has come up reveals that the movie has overtaken Rajinikanth's Petta in one of the prominent centres.
 Read Bigil box office collections report to get further details regarding this.

 Bigil Beats Petta In Karnataka